Alberthaux/data_parser/README.md

    - Extend `METADATA_SPECS` with new fields.

 2. **Fuzzy Matching**
-   - Tweak `FuzzyFiberMatcher` to adjust threshold or implement advanced matching logic.
+   - Tweak `FuzzyMaterialMatcher` to adjust threshold or implement advanced matching logic.

 3. **Custom DB**
    - Modify `SQLExporter` for PostgreSQL, MySQL, or other database systems.